 So far in the previous sections, we have stayed within the framework of classical Kolmogorovian probability theory; including the notion of state, which is a simple vector constructed from classical conditional probabilities.
-Meaning that any physical system-traditionally categorized as classical or quantum, or "more general than quantum"-that can be described in operational terms can be described within classical Kolmogorovian probability theory.
+Meaning that any physical system-traditionally categorized as classical or quantum that can be described in operational terms can be described within classical Kolmogorovian probability theory.
 It is worth pointing out that this is also the case when the system is traditionally described in terms of the Hilbert space quantum mechanical formalism.
 That is, all the empirically expressible content of the quantum mechanical description can be described in the language of classical Kolmogorovian probabilities; including what we refer to as "quantum probability", given by the usual trace formula, which can be expressed simply as classical conditional probability.
-All this is in perfect alignment with the Kolmogorovian Censorship Hypothesis.
+All this is in perfect alignment with the content of the so-called Kolmogorovian Censorship Hypothesis (Szabó 1995; Bana and Durt 1997; Szabó 2001; Rédei 2010; Hofer-Szabó et al. 2013, Ch.
+9).

 In the remainder of the paper we will show that the opposite is also true: anything that can be described in operational terms can be represented in the Hilbert space quantum mechanical formalism, if we wish.
-From assumptions (E1)-(E3) alone, we will show that there always exists:
+We will show that there always exists: